ssddanbrown/inlets/README.md

 The following features / use-cases are covered by [inlets PRO](https://inlets.dev):

 * Tunnel L4 TCP traffic such as websockets, databases, reverse proxies, remote desktop, VNC and SSH
-* Tunnel L7 HTTPS / REST traffic - with automated Let's Encrypt support
+* Tunnel L7 HTTPS / REST traffic - with automated Let's Encrypt support and multiple upstreams
 * Expose multiple ports from the same client - i.e. 80 and 443
 * Kubernetes helm charts, YAML and [Operator](https://github.com/inlets/inlets-operator)
 * Automated TLS for the control-plane